 There are so many things that make sewing great.
 A lot of those “things” are the fantastic notions and tools that make our project construction fast, easy, and fun.
-But there are so many… everywhere… all over my work space.
+But there are so many things… everywhere… all over my work space.
 Time for a bit of sewing room tidying up with our Multi-Pocket Table Top Sewing Caddy.

 This rectangular sewing caddy has TEN pockets plus a unique ruler sleeve along the back to stash your favorite measuring tools.
 The caddy is interfaced to be stable but not completely rigid.
-We wanted it to be lightweight and a bit flexible so it would be easy to move around and to allow the various pockets to easily accommodate whatever you need to store.
+We wanted it to be lightweight and a bit flexible so it would be easy to move around and to allow the various pockets to expand in order to more easily accommodate whatever you need to store.
 In addition, the more pliable panels make it much easier to assemble everything and apply the binding.

 What will you put in your ten pockets?
 There’s a triple pocket on both the exterior and interior, an additional double-pocket on the interior, and two side panel pockets with snap flaps to secure your smaller items.
-There are several hard-working products holding everything together: plastic snaps on the side pockets, double cap rivets holding the handles in place, even an interior lanyard with a Swivel Hook.
+There are several hard-working products holding everything together: plastic snaps on the side pockets, double cap rivets holding the handles in place, even an interior lanyard with a swivel hook.
 We used ours to clip onto a pair of small scissors, making them easy to find and pull up from within the caddy.

 The front and back panels with their pockets are put together as flat pieces, making all the steps straightforward.
-You’ll then make the long side-bottom panel that will wrap the front and back, extending above the caddy on either side to create the fold over pocket flaps.
+You’ll then make the long side/bottom panel that will wrap the front and back, extending above the caddy on either side to create the fold-over pocket flaps.
 The seam allowance is formed on the exterior and bound all around.

 All the main panels are quilted so there’s no shifting of layers.
 We love the look of evenly spaced, straight line quilting.
 It adds just the right bit of texture and interest.
 If you keep your interior fabric as a solid as we did, the quilting is especially impressive on the inside.